What is an SDK? A Comprehensive Guide for App Developers

 Why should you use an SDK?

-When you're thinking about using a third-party mobile SDK instead of building your own functionality, it's important to evaluate the pros and cons.
-There are many benefits that adding an SDK can bring to your application:
+When you're thinking about using a third-party mobile SDK instead of building your own functionality, it's important to know the pros:

 • Quicker development: Like we said, time is of the essence.
 Developers simply don't have the time to develop every new functionality from scratch.
+Whether it's because they are on a tight deadline, have a knowledge gap, or lack the resources.
 SDKs allow developers to integrate precoded features simply and efficiently and in turn accelerating development and reducing the time to market.

-• Cost-saving: You might see the initial cost of a dev kit as being more expensive than building a functionality yourself.
+• Cost-saving: You might see the initial cost of an SDK as being more expensive than building a functionality yourself.
 But using an existing SDK means you significantly reduce engineering time and the costs needed to maintain and update your code.

 • Customization: Whatever your use case, there is an SDK for you.
-Software dev kits can help you tailor your app and create a truly personalized user experience that stands out from the crowd.
+SDKs can help you tailor your app and create a truly personalized user experience that stands out from the crowd.

-• Improved user experience: Before you go to market and provide a great user experience, you need to make sure your app is robust with no errors or bugs.
-By using an existing well-built toolkit, you can ensure it works well with other applications and already runs smoothly.
-That means you’re spending less time on quality assurance, but this exclusively applies to a well-built toolkits.
-It’s never guaranteed that an SDK will make sure your app is robust.
-That’s why it’s important to choose the right one, but we’ll get to this.
+• Improved user experience: Before you go to market and provide a great UX, you need to make sure your app is robust with no errors or bugs.
+By using an existing well-built SDK, you ensure it works well with other applications and already runs smoothly.
+You’re spending less time on quality assurance.
+It’s never guaranteed that an SDK will make sure your app is robust-- but that's why you need to find the right one (we'll get on this point later).

 Types of SDKs

-1. Mobile SDK: A mobile software development kit is a set of software development tools that allows developers to build mobile applications for platforms, such as Android or iOS.
+A mobile SDK is a set of software development tools that allows developers to build mobile applications for platforms, such as Android or iOS.
 It includes libraries, documentation, and sample code that help developers to quickly and easily create apps for mobile devices.
-Google provides Android SDK for developing Android apps, while Apple provides iOS SDK for developing iOS apps.
+Google provides Android SDK for Android app development, while Apple provides the iOS SDK for iOS apps.

-2. Web SDK: A web software development kit is a collection of tools, libraries, and APIs that enable developers to create web applications.
+A web SDK is a collection of tools, libraries, and APIs that enable developers to create web applications.
 It usually includes browser-specific APIs, JavaScript libraries, and other components that make it easier to build web applications.
 React and Angular are popular web SDKs developed by Meta/Facebook (or whatever it’s called) and Google respectively.

-3. Cloud SDK: A cloud software development kit is a set of development tools and APIs that enable developers to build cloud-based applications.
+A cloud SDK is a set of development tools and APIs that enable developers to build cloud-based applications.
 It includes libraries, tools, and APIs for connecting to and interacting with cloud-based services, such as databases, storage, and messaging.
-Amazon Web Services (AWS) provides an SDK for building cloud-based applications, while Microsoft Azure provides Azure SDK.
+Examples: Amazon Web Services (AWS) provides an SDK for building cloud-based applications, and Microsoft Azure provides Azure SDK.

-4. Gaming SDK: A gaming software development kit is a set of tools and APIs designed specifically for building video games.
+A gaming SDK is a set of tools and APIs designed specifically for building video games.
 It can include graphics libraries, physics engines, and other components that make it easier to create games for various platforms.
 Most popular of all gaming SDKs used by developers for building video games are Unity and Unreal Engine.

-5. Location SDK: A location software development kit can be understood almost as a subgenre of a mobile SDK because it’s most commonly used for helping develop mobile apps.
+A location SDK is a subgenre of a mobile SDK because it’s used for helping develop mobile applications.
 It’s a set of tools and APIs that enable developers to build location-based services and applications.
 It includes tools for geocoding, reverse geocoding, mapping, and other location-based services.
 Developers can use this SDK to build applications that use location data, such as navigation apps or location-based marketing apps.
-Google Maps SDK is a common location SDK used by developers to build location-aware apps, but there are a few more including us here at Roam.ai.

 How to choose the right mobile SDK

-Now that we’ve covered the type of SDKs you might come across and hear about, it’s time to narrow down on choosing the right mobile software development kit.
+Now that we’ve covered the type of SDKs you might come across and hear about, it’s time to narrow down on choosing the right mobile SDK.

 The Flinstones driving in their family "car"

-The same applies for choosing a mobile SDK.
-Here are a few tips and factors to consider when choosing the best mobile dev kit for your business.
+The same applies for choosing an SDK for mobile application development.
+Here are a few tips and factors to consider when choosing the best mobile SDK for your business.

 1. Great documentation: An SDK is made for developers, so by all means make sure the documentation is up-to-date and functional.
-A good indication of whether the docs are up-to-date is the changelog updates to see whether there is active development and fine tuning of your mobile software development kit in question.
+A good indication of whether the docs are up-to-date is the changelog updates to see whether there is active development and fine tuning of your mobile SDK in question.
 The docs should also include code samples and examples for easy integration.
-The entire idea of a tool kit is easy integration and to help speed up the development process.
+The entire idea of an SDK is easy integration and to help speed up the development process.
 With an SDK you should absolutely be able to build your app faster than adding all the functionalities yourself.

-2. Quick to integrate: This depends on the type of kit you’re using to integrate but that process shouldn’t be overly complex.
+2. Quick to integrate: This depends on the type of SDK you’re using to integrate but the integration process of an SDK shouldn’t be overly complex.
 It should be logical, and with minimal need for support.
 In an ideal world that means integration should take between 5-10 minutes.

-3. Scalable: If you’re planning to grow your business, an SDK needs to be extensible if it is to scale with your apps growth and development
+3. Scalable: If you’re planning to grow your business, an SDK needs to be extensible if it is to scale with your software application growth and development

-4. Battery efficient and lightweight: Software development kits can be demanding on a CPU and devices battery, which is detrimental to the performance of your app and the effect it has on your user experience.
-When choosing an dev kit make sure it is both lightweight and mitigate the impact on battery life
+4. Battery efficient and lightweight: SDKs can be demanding on a CPU and devices battery, which is detrimental to the performance of your app and the effect it has on your user experience.
+When choosing an SDK make sure it is both lightweight and mitigate the impact on battery life

 5. Secure: You should make sure that any SDK you choose and use protects your user’s data and your app information.
 It must have an opt-in permissions flows according to current guidelines.
 Privacy and personal data is important, and you do not want to be the next Mark Zuckerberg standing before a court and failing to drink water like a normal person.
 Then again, you might want to be Mark because he’s been enormously successful and has made a fortune (perhaps a slight understatement).